Written by Nick Jikomes, PhD

 Psilocybin is not the active drug in magic mushrooms.
 It is what’s known as a prodrug: A biologically inactive compound that can be metabolized by the body to produce an active drug.
 If you consume magic mushrooms, psilocybin is metabolized into psilocin.

 Psilocin is the active compound that causes psychedelic effects.
 These effects come from psilocin’s resemblance to a neurotransmitter in the brain, serotonin.
-Learn more about how magic mushrooms affects the brain here.
+Learn more about how magic mushrooms affect the brain here.

 How much psilocybin is in magic mushrooms?